PX4/PX4-Devguide/en/simulation/multi_vehicle_jmavsim.md

 # Multi-Vehicle Simulation with JMAVSim

 This topic explains how to simulate multiple UAV (multicopter) vehicles using JMAVSim and SITL.
+All vehicle instances are started at the same position in the simulation.

 > **Tip** This is the easiest way to simulate multiple vehicles running PX4.
+  It is suitable for testing multi-vehicle support in *QGroundControl* (or the [Dronecode SDK](https://sdk.dronecode.org/en/), etc.).
+  [Multi-Vehicle Simulation with Gazebo](../simulation/multi-vehicle-simulation.md) should be used for swarm simulations with many vehicles, or for testing features like computer vision that are only supported by Gazebo.

+<span></span>
-  It works on PX4 v1.8.0 and later.
+> **Note** JMAVSim multi-vehicle simulation works on PX4 v1.8.0 and later.

-## Instances on Separate Ports
+## How to Start Multiple Instances

-To start multiple instances on separate ports:
+To start multiple instances (on separate ports):

 1. Build PX4
    ```